zeez-dotcom/test-2-hr/README.md

 - [ ] Verify login using the configured admin credentials and confirm `/api/me` succeeds
 - [ ] Hit `GET /healthz` for smoke testing

-That’s it—the application is ready for a managed host (Render, Fly.io, Heroku, container platform, etc.) as long as it can run Node 20, supply the environment variables, and expose the single port.
+ThatÂ’s itÂ—the application is ready for a managed host (Render, Fly.io, Heroku, container platform, etc.) as long as it can run Node 20, supply the environment variables, and expose the single port.